John-bess4/c0523-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+  State that an element is in so we can apply certain properties while it's in thtat state

-- What are CSS pseudo-classes useful for?
+- What are CSS pseudo-classes useful for? target certain portions of your coding when there are state changes

 ## Notes